paravsingla/paravsingla.github.io/about.md

 I realised long ago that I like reading what I write.
 It captures a time, place and emotion for me which I like to relive often.

-## Sadness stays with me

-I feel some emotions more than others.
-You'll almost never find me angry or jealous or jumping with excitement.
-I'm often lost in a state of melancholy, and typically, for no particular reason.
-Sadness stays with me for a very long time.

 ## Music

 I have a very broad taste in music.
 I love Indian Classical Music, especially the Light Classical forms Ghazal, Thumri and Qawwalli.
 I also love listening to sufi, soft rock, hip hop, and punjabi folk.
 I don't like EDM.
 Some of my favorite artists are Ustad Nusrat Fateh Ali Khan, Ustad Ghulam Ali Khan, Shafqat Amanat Ali, Javed Bashir, Jeff Buckley, Daughtry, Nikhil D'souza, Eminem and Bohemia.

+## Sadness stays with me

+I feel some emotions more than others.
+You'll almost never find me angry or jealous or jumping with excitement.
+I'm often lost in a state of melancholy, and typically, for no particular reason.
+Sadness stays with me for a very long time.

 ## I hate noise

 I love silence and solitude.
 Crowds drain me.
-I find it difficult to converse with multiple people at the same time, so most of my interactions are one-on-one.
+I find it difficult to converse with multiple people at the same time, so most of my interactions are one-on-one, and to the point.
+I believe that there's too much noise in the world as is so I refrain from contributing to it.
+You'll find that I either express my thoughts honestly or stay silent.
 My idea of fun is reading a thought provoking book, or discovering a piece of music that I would listen to a million times and still not get bored.

+## There you go
-There you go, you know me a lot better now.
+You know me a lot better now.
 So don't be shy, and [say hello](/contact) to return the favour.
 I'd love to know about you.